Trailblazing in Early Careers. A quick history of the ‘Apprenticeships in Scotland’ social enterprise.

 A small but important revenue for the project had come from work with apprenticeship training providers who could now promote their programmes for free with Apprenticeships.Scot, and so the focus shifted to keeping the project alive as enterprise learning employment for young people and a promotional channel for employers.
 In 2014 the project was led by Shannen Scott ‘from Apprentice to Chief Exec’ Shannen was runner-up for Young Scot of the Year 2014 and also runner-up as UK Enterprise Learner of the Year.
 You can see her video case study here:

-This drew attention from VET officials at the European Union.
+This drew the attention of VET officials in the European Union.
 The project was recognised as a VET innovation and featured extensively across the EU as a best practice case study in youth enterprise and employability.
-It was translated into several languages including Chinese.
+It was translated into several languages, including Chinese.
 A delegation from China later visited our offices as part of a European tour of technical education institutions and programmes.
-The Apprenticeship in Enterprise Framework almost made it through the process to become a fully funded Modern Apprenticeship in Scotland but not enough was done to convince the authorising group of its value and momentum passed.
+The Apprenticeship in Enterprise Framework almost made it through the process to become a fully funded Modern Apprenticeship in Scotland, but not enough was done to convince the authorising MAG group of its value and momentum passed.